doselect/docs.doselect.com/source/includes/_webhooks.md

 ## Solution

 The actions sent by solution are listed below.
-These actions are only sent for solutions created via Embed API.
+These actions are only sent for solutions whose problems have been added to your account's learnfeed.

 Sender   | Action    | Description
 ------   | --------- | --------